sunishnet/vscode-jal/README.md

 ## Known Issues
-Opening include files,library files not possible unless file is in teh same directory No debugging
+Opening include files,library files not possible unless file is in the same directory No debugging